 The Requirements diagram is useful for showing the relationship between stakeholders and their Requirements and allowing communication about the way the Requirements are managed.
 Diagrams that display traces between the Requirement and the solution Components will also be important for ensuring that the stakeholders understand how their problems or opportunities are being solved.

 The Specification Manager is a useful tool for working with lists inside Enterprise Architect which makes it the perfect tool for working with lists of stakeholders and personas.

 Learn More: Specification Manager

-The Calendar is a useful tool for communicating information about project milestones and events which will facilitate good communication with the stakeholders.
-This includes providing hyper-linked references to the parts of the model including matrices and diagrams that are of interest to them.
+The Calendar is a useful tool for communicating information about project milestones and events that will facilitate good communication with the stakeholders.
+This includes providing hyper-linked references to the parts of the model - including matrices and diagrams - that are of interest to them.